Azure/azure-cli/doc/recording_vcr_tests.md

 export AZURE_TEST_RUN_LIVE='True'
 ```

 Also, you can author tests which are for live test only.
-Just derive the test class from [LiveTest].
+Just derive the test class from [LiveScenarioTest].

 ### Rebase recordings